jaimebarrancos/crowdapp/readme.md

-The crowdfunding for you built on flow - Bring projects to life.
+The funding you need - Bring projects to life.

+to run project:

+- Start local emulator with:
+  flow emulator (on root path)
+- start page
+  npm start (on /page folder)
+- start emulator wallet
+  flow dev-wallet